HomeGuidesRecipesChangelog

 Default: None

 Output indices for which interpretations are computed.
 For multiclass and multi-label classification should be the id number of a class.
-No target index is needed for binary classification, one-output regression, and recommendation.
+No target index is needed for recommendation.

 • limit batches: int, optional